 Demonstrations have been held in Costa Rica to express support for the Sandinista guerrillas fighting the regime in neighbouring Nicaragua.

-Demonstrations have been held in Costa Rica to express support for the Sandinista guerrillas fighting the regime in neighbouring Nicaragua.
+Background: Demonstrations have been held in Costa Rica to express support for the Sandinista guerrillas fighting the regime in neighbouring Nicaragua.
 Several thousand Sandinista supporters marched through the capital of San Jose on Sunday ( 8 July)

 SYNOPSIS: The demonstration came shortly before a United States Air Force hercules transport plane and two helicopters landed in Costa Rica near the border with Nicaragua.